 The Company accounts for income taxes in accordance with ASC 740, Income Taxes.
 Deferred income taxes reflect the net tax effects of temporary differences that may exist between the carrying amounts of assets and liabilities under U.S. GAAP and the carrying amounts used for income tax purposes.
-As of March 31, 2019, one of the Company's domestic TRS's had a net operating loss carryforward, resulting in a gross deferred tax asset, which has been fully reserved through a valuation allowance.
+For the three- and six-month periods ended June 30, 2019, the Company accrued income tax expense of \$0.4 million.